niketanmoon/Leetcode_practice/69 Sqrt/logic.md

 - if the middle digit square is greater than given integer
 - then we do right = middle - 1
 - else left = middle + 1
-- Logic is same as binary search, in this case we can consider to find the middle element of the number
+- Logic is same as binary search, in this case we can consider to find the middle element of the numberP